sidki123/AttacksonImplementationsCourseBook/docs/01_introduction.md

 This Oscilloscope was not connected to the mixer, it was just laying at the other side of the room, connected to some other test equipment.
 The engineers discovered that every time this mixer entered the digit into the tape, they would get a pulse at the Oscilloscope.
-This is bcause that when you send a current into an electric monitor, the current is moving through the conductor and electromagnetic current is being generated.
+This is because that when you send a current into an electric monitor, the current is moving through the conductor and electromagnetic current is being generated.
 The Oscilloscope has little wires, and the electromagnetic